Ranked: the 63 GREATEST chocolate bars of all time

 page frederique/Shutterstock

-The Lion bar – featuring filled wafer with caramel and cereals covered with milk chocolate – was first launched in 1976 by Rowntree’s.
-Now owned by Nestlé, the bar is famed for its signature lion mascot, and is enjoyed in countries across Europe.
-In 2004, the bar was rebranded to target teenagers, and the recipe changed significantly, with only the wafer remaining untouched.
+The Lion bar – featuring layers of wafer, caramel and cereals covered with milk chocolate – was first launched in 1976 by Rowntree’s.
+Now owned by Nestlé, the bar is famed for its signature lion mascot and is enjoyed in countries across Europe.
+In 2004, the bar was rebranded to target teenagers and the recipe changed significantly, with only the wafer remaining untouched.
 Despite this, it’s still a popular choice today.

 <p>Wachiwit/Shutterstock</p>